← Back to Blog

 How to Apply

-We use Sessionize to collect and review speaker submissions.
-It takes about 10 minutes to submit a proposal.
+We use a simple speaker expression of interest form to collect and review submissions.
+It only takes a few minutes to complete.

 Tell us: